+- Information, access & collaboration -

+ensuring service is constantly keeping

+up to date with the current needs of

+young people, researching and offering

+accessible services that meet their needs,

+and working across relevant services to

+achieve better outcomes for young people.

-- Information, access & collaboration Partners believe that BYS should keep up to date with the current needs of young people and emerging research.
-They believe it is important for BYS to continue to offer accessible services that meet the needs of young people whilst working across the sector to achieve better outcomes. - We should support young people to access services and assistance. - Our service providers had greater concerns about family conflict and drugs and alcohol than our young people.
+- We should support young people to access services and assistance.

+- Our service providers had greater concerns about family conflict and drugs and alcohol than our young people.
 67% of our service providers and community responses indicated that they thought family conflict was a significant issue for local young people.
-54% indicated that they thought drug use was a significant issue facing local young people, both these responses are much higher than what was identified by young people possibly due to the cohorts providers are working with and the greater drug use evidenced in these groups. - They felt that outreach support in the sector should be focused on anxiety, school refusal, and housing.
+54% indicated that they thought drug use was a significant issue facing local young people, both these responses are much higher than what was identified by young people possibly due to the cohorts providers are working with and the greater drug use evidenced in these groups.

+- They felt that outreach support in the sector should be focused on anxiety, school refusal, and housing.